 April 14, 2014 - U.S. District Judge Timothy Black orders Ohio to recognize same-sex marriages from other states.

 An Arkansas state judge declares the state's voter-approved same-sex marriage ban unconstitutional.

 May 13, 2014 -

 U.S. Magistrate Judge Candy Wagahoff Dale rules that the Idaho ban on gay marriage is unconstitutional

 and fails to live up to the U.S. Constitution's 14th Amendment that guarantees no "state deprive any person of life, liberty, or property, without due process of law; nor deny to any person within its jurisdiction the equal protection of the laws."
 An appeal is filed.

 The U.S. Ninth Circuit Court of Appeals responds to the appeal from Idaho.
 It issues a temporary stay against same-sex marriage in Idaho

 May 16, 2014 - Arkansas state Supreme Court issues an emergency stay

-as its judges consider the appeal to the state judge's ruling for same-sex marriage.
-This leaves the legal status of more than 400 gay and lesbian couples who got marriage licenses in limbo.
+as its judges consider an appeal to the state judge's ruling on same-sex marriage.

 May 19, 2014 -